 G1 Therapeutics Completes Enrollment in Global Multi-Center Phase 3 Clinical Trial of Trilaciclib in Patients with Metastatic Triple Negative Breast Cancer (TNBC)

-/EIN News/ -- RESEARCH TRIANGLE PARK, N.C., Oct.
-10, 2022 (GLOBE NEWSWIRE) -- G1 Therapeutics, Inc. (Nasdaq: GTHX), a commercial-stage oncology company, today announced that the last patient has been randomized in PRESERVE 2, G1’s Phase 3 clinical trial of trilaciclib in patients with metastatic triple negative breast cancer (TNBC) receiving chemotherapy.
+RESEARCH TRIANGLE PARK, N.C., Oct.
+10, 2022 (GLOBE NEWSWIRE) -- G1 Therapeutics, Inc. GTHX, a commercial-stage oncology company, today announced that the last patient has been randomized in PRESERVE 2, G1's Phase 3 clinical trial of trilaciclib in patients with metastatic triple negative breast cancer (TNBC) receiving chemotherapy.
 The trial includes 187 patients receiving first line trilaciclib or placebo prior to gemcitabine and carboplatin (GC).

 Trilaciclib, an IV-administered transient CDK4/6 inhibitor, is a first-in-class therapy designed to preserve bone marrow and immune system function during chemotherapy to improve patient outcomes.
 It is approved by the U.S. Food and Drug Administration in another indication.
 The U.S. Food and Drug Administration (FDA) has granted Fast Track designation to trilaciclib investigation for use in combination with chemotherapy for the treatment of locally advanced or metastatic triple negative breast cancer (TNBC).